 The key purpose of commissioning is to ensure that the correctly specified components are used.
 These may then be built up to form assemblies, which assemble and function as designed.
 Records of any measurements and functions need to be recorded to allow the process to be repeated if necessary and to inform others of what is correct.

+The extent of testing that should be done needs to be reflective of the importance and size of the product or system that is being replaced.
+The examples given in the appendix is for a complex monitored buoy.

 THE IDENTIFICaTION OF CRITICAL FACTORS